 .

-Arriving in Montenegro, our first stop was in Zabljac, in the region close to Durmitor National Park, the main area for winter sports in Montenegro.
+After arriving in Montenegro, our first stop was in Žabljak, near Durmitor National Park, the main winter sports area in Montenegro.

-We had booked the Villa Ama (via Airbnb), but the host informed us a few days before the trip that the house heating had collapsed.
+We had booked Villa Ama (via Airbnb), but the host informed us a few days before the trip that the heating system had broken down.

-We then booked two chalets in Maple Village; each of them suitable for up to 4 people.
-The chalets were made entirely of wood, with a small kitchen and bathroom.
-Despite accommodating 4 people, we found it a bit cramped, especially the living room and kitchen area.
-The bathroom was very simple.
+We then booked two chalets at Maple Village, each suitable for up to four people.
+The chalets were entirely wooden, with a small kitchen and bathroom.
+Although they can accommodate four people, we found them a bit cramped, especially the living room and kitchen area.
+The bathroom was quite basic.

-Other options I had researched, but were already booked when we had to resort to plan B, were Holiday Home Vile Calimero and Guest House Sky Blue.
+Other options I had researched, but that were already booked by the time we had to switch to plan B, were Holiday Home Vile Calimero and Guest House Sky Blue.

 .